 While periodic water quality sampling has generally shown bacterial levels to be within the guidelines for secondary recreational water use, as described by the National Health and Medical Research Council, results can be high from time to time.
 Swimming in Burgess Creek with head below water and drinking water from the creek is therefore not recommended.

-Plans for an integrated water quality monitoring program across Noosa Shire will assist in better understanding changes in water quality from a range of sources around the catchment, including heavy rainfall events.
+Noosa Council’s integrated water quality monitoring program across Noosa Shire is assisting in better understanding changes in water quality from a range of sources around the catchment, including heavy rainfall events.

 Erosion concerns near the mouth of Burgess Creek